ARTICLE

 I. What is Angkor?

-Angkor is one of the world's seven wonders, an ancient conglomerate of temples meant to worship Hindu gods although it turned to Buddhism at the end of the XIIIth century.
-Two centuries later, the locations were abandoned due to war circumstances, whereas in 1992 one of the main temples (Angkor Wat) was included in the Unesco's World Heritage List.
+Angkor is one of the world's seven wonders, an ancient conglomerate of temples meant to worship Hindu gods although it turned to Buddhism at the end of the XIIIth c.
+Two centuries later, the locations were abandoned due to war circumstances, whereas in 1992 one of the main temples (Angkor Wat) was included in Unesco's World Heritage List.

 Angkor was the capital city of the ancient Khmer Empire all along Southeast Asia.
-The city was in the Northwest area of Cambodia nowadays, and was built around Phnom Bakheng, a temple settle down on a hill representing Mount Meru, the sacred mountain which is believed to be at the centre of the Universe, according to Hindu manuscripts.
+The city was in the Northwest area of Cambodia nowadays, and was built around Phnom Bakheng, a temple settled down on a hill representing Mount Meru, the sacred mountain which is believed to be at the centre of the Universe, according to Hindu manuscripts.

 Each king of the Empire extended the city and built more temples devoted to different deities, with big water reservoirs symbolizing the oceans that surround the sacred mountain in Hindu cosmology.